Software-Cakes/Project-Princess-010/README.md

 <br>

+### Loading Project Princess 010
 To install and play Project Princess 010, download this repository as a ZIP file.
 Once downloaded, open the ZIP file.
 On Android Studio, click "Open" and select the downloaded project folder.
-Enjoy completing missions of Project Princess 010 to continue the amazing journey through space!
+Once the application is set up on the IDE, enjoy completing missions of Project Princess 010 to continue the amazing journey through space!

 <br>